EmersonDove/VT-Notes/content/en/ECE 2214 - Physical Electronics/Raw/4_ac_fets.md

 - **Channel length modulation was ignored but isn't now**.
 We assume that once the MOSFET is in saturation, the drain current is constant regardless of $V_{DS}$.
 Why did we ignore?
 Screw you thats why basically the textbook decided it wasn't important but it does play a role in DC analysis.
   - So really the full equation all along was $i_D = K_n(v_{GS}-V_{TN})^2(1+\lambda V_{DS})$ but we were assuming $\lambda=0$.
+  - Keep in mind this is physically saying that the current increases *just a bit more* if there is some change in channel length.
 - **Output resistance $r_o$ was also ignored until now**.
 The output resistance $r_o$  represents the MOSFET's intrinsic resistance between the drain and  source terminals when it's operating in the saturation region.
 It's  defined as the change in $V_{DS}$ for a given change in $i_D$ in terms of $\lambda$, it's given by: $r_o = (\lambda \cdot i_D)^{-1}$.
 This makes sense because as the current goes up, the resistance has to have been lower.
 Obviously this equation goes away when we were assuming $\lambda=0$ but it doesn't now! $r_o$  is the intrinsic output resistance of the MOSFET when it's in the  saturation region.
 It represents the resistance between the drain and  source terminals of the MOSFET, due to the MOSFET's own internal  characteristics.
 In other words, when you think of the MOSFET operating in saturation,  you can envision it not just as an ideal current source but as a current source in parallel with a resistance $r_o$.
 This resistance comes into play due to non-idealities like channel length modulation.
   - $r_o$ is kind of funky because it only really matters on the output.
 When the MOSFET is simplified to be a current source in series with a resistance, the resistance is this value.
 It's simply not represented on the input side.